aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/txt-to-jpg/_index.md

 {{% blocks/products/pf/agp/content h2="Save TXT to JPG in Java Online for Free" %}}

-The following example demonstrates how to convert TXT to JPG document format in Java.
+The following example demonstrates how to convert TXT to JPG in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TXT file into JPG format.
+Follow the easy steps to convert TXT to JPG.
 Upload your TXT file, then simply save it as JPG file.
 For both TXT reading and JPG writing you can use fully qualified filenames.
 The output JPG content and formatting will be identical to the original TXT document.

 {{% /blocks/products/pf/agp/text %}}